OSECHI RYORI | Traditional Japanese New Year Food おせち料理 (EP254)

 4) Thinly slice carrot, and cut into thin strips.
 Cut daikon as well.

-Sprinkle 1/3 teaspoon of salt to the daikon and a pinch of salt for the carrot.
+Sprinkle 1/3 teaspoon of salt into the daikon and a pinch of salt for the carrot.
 Toss and let it soften.

 5) sesame dressing.